vizicist/palette/README.md

 - install git from https://gitforwindows.org

-- instal Go version 1.15 or later from https://golang.org/dl/
+- install Go version 1.15 or later from https://golang.org/dl/

+- install Python 3.8.6 or later (BUT NOT FROM THE WINDOWS STORE!), in C:\Python38

-- install visual studio code from https://code.visualstudio.com/download
+- install Visual Studio Code from https://code.visualstudio.com/download

+- install Inno Setup from https://jrsoftware.org/isinfo.php

-- install visual studio 2019 community edition from https://visualstudio.microsoft.com/downloads
+- install Visual Studio 2019 Community Edition from https://visualstudio.microsoft.com/downloads

 	- in the Workload tab, select "Desktop Development with C++"
 	- In the Individual components tab, select "Msbuild"